dijasila/GPAW/doc/exercises/band_structure/bands.rst

 Band diagrams are usefull analysis tools.
 Read :ref:`bandstructures` tutorial and try to understand what it does.

-As a next step, calculate the bandstructure of silver.
+As a next step, calculate the bandstructure of FCC silver.
 Here we should be careful with the choice of exchange-correlation functional to get a good description of the d-band, which is generally poorly described within LDA.
 (Why do you think that is?).
 Modify the script